Jack Pardee: CFL comes to America

 He continued his coaching career in the Canadian Football League.
 In 1995, he was named head coach of the CFL expansion team, the Birmingham Barracudas.
 Canadian football is more wide open than American football, with a field that has an additional 10 yards added to each endzone, as well as a 55 yardline and wider field.
 Birmingham owner Art Williams thought Pardee's roots in the six-man game made him a natural fit.
 The 'Cudas were part of a failed experiment to expand the CFL into the United States.
 With Matt Dunigan at quarterback, Birmingham made the playoffs, but lost in the first round.
 However, due to dreadful attendance late in the season and the league's refusal to approve the team's proposed relocation to Shreveport, Louisiana, for 1996, the 'Cudas were shuttered at the end of the season along with the CFL's other American teams.

 Return to coaching

 In December 2007, Pardee, then 71, was contacted by athletic director Dave Maggard about the vacant head coaching job at the University of Houston.
 Signaling interest, he made it as far as a finalist for the position, but the school moved forward with Oklahoma co-offensive coordinator Kevin Sumlin.

 Personal life

 Pardee was married for 50 years to Phyllis Lane Perryman and had five children and 12 grandchildren.
 Pardee's youngest son, Ted, is the color commentator for the Houston Cougars football radio broadcasts.
-Ted's son Payton Pardee is the head coach of the San Antonio Brahmas of the United Football League.
+Ted's older son Payton Pardee is the former head coach of the San Antonio Brahmas of the United Football League, and the current tight ends coach and special teams Coordinator at UTEP.